dgburr/NTPSync/README.md

 # Installing

-All you need is to open this app as a new project in Android Studio and open the build.gradle file.
-If Android Studio is up-to-date and it has build-tool 24.x installed, it'll compile this project and it'll be ready for your use.
+All you need is to open this app as a new project in Android Studio.
+It has been updated to used SDK 32 and tested for successful built in April 2022 with Android Studio Bumblebee 2021.1.1 Patch 2.

 # Coding Style